nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 ### (Level 3)

 Level 3 introduces tables for core experimental resources like:
-* Sequencing technology
+* Sequencing technology, e.g. Illumina, nanopore, 454
 * Geographic location
 * Race/ethnicity (human)/strain (mouse)
 * Sample collection date
 * SOP used for extraction or analysis process

 The full specification is currently outlined, but not under active development.
 It will be formalized in the coming months and implemented in a later demo.
-As with Level 2, it is dependent on protected data access.
+As with Level 2, it is dependent on CFDE access to protected data.

 ---